BUILDING A TEAM

 The Program at a Glance

-- Researchers must have a terminal degree (PhD, MD, DrPH) or a master’s degree with extensive research and evaluation experience.
+- Researchers must have a terminal degree in their field (e.g., PhD) or extensive research or evaluation experience.

-- Support and a one-time research project grant of up to $125,000 to design and implement a team research project.
+- A one-time research grant of up to $125,000 per team to design and implement a research project.